 There are many different components of the Hashi Stack, but here are the core ones, and with well over 100 million downloads of these tools, converting this base to enterprise support, while difficult, should result in steady growth in the years ahead.
 And as companies look at Hashi Stack and compare it to the Red Hat OpenShift stack, we suspect that Hashi Stack will be able to hold its own again Big Blue and Red Hat when it comes to features, scale, and pricing.
 (We aim to start analyzing this more fully.)

 Terraform alone makes HashiCorp worth billions of dollars, considering its popularity and the richness of its functions.
-But is the exponential curve HashiCorp is on and the immensity of the total addressable market that HashiCorp is chasing that makes this company interesting to watch.
-It is a test of sorts that completely new ideas not from an HPC center or a hyperscaler or a big cloud builder, but by some nerds who read that same Google papers and were inspired to do it their way, can survive and maybe even thrive in the 21st century IT market.
+But it is the exponential curve HashiCorp is on — and the immensity of the total addressable market that HashiCorp is chasing — that makes this company interesting to watch.
+It is a test of sorts that completely new ideas that are not from an HPC center or a hyperscaler or a big cloud builder, but by some nerds who read that same Google papers and were inspired to do it their way, can survive and maybe even thrive in the 21st century IT market.

 Here is the total addressable market that HashiCorp is chasing with its core four products: